gprielipp2026/ic211/proj01/README.md

 Author: Prielipp (m265112)
-I completed everything and there are no known issues with my coe
+I completed everything and there are no known issues with my code